JesusQP10/JesusQP10/README.md

 <br>

-> *DAW with frontend knowledge, but my real focus is backend engineering and cybersecurity.
+> *Web Application Developer with frontend knowledge, but my real focus is backend engineering and cybersecurity.
 I study offensive security on my own time — building tools, breaking boxes, and learning how systems fail.*

 <br>